ConnectedHumber/Air-Quality-Web/README.md

 ### Building From Source
 The build script ensures that everything it does will not go outside the current directory (i.e. all dependencies are installed locally).

-To build from source, start off by running the `setup` and `setup-dev` build commands like this:
+To build from source, start off by cloning this repository.

+Then run the `setup` and `setup-dev` build commands from the root of the repository like this:

 ```bash
 ./build setup setup-dev